 However, its unpredictable combination of flavors will surprise you (positively).

-For this butter coffee recipe, brew a classic mug of black joe, add two tablespoons of unsalted butter and one of MCT or coconut oil, and blend them together in a food processor.
+For this keto coffee recipe, brew a classic mug of black joe, add two tablespoons of unsalted butter and one of MCT or coconut oil, and blend them together in a food processor.

 Another coffee trend involves enjoying sweet coffee drinks.
 Obviously, because of the higher levels of sugar, this is most definitely not something that we recommend doing on a daily basis.
 Maybe it could be your weekend treat?